ranugaz/AWSNetworkingLP/README.md

  **Assignment 10:**  From Class Diagrams to Code with All Creational Patterns

-1. Implement the classes in your preferred language (Java, Python, C#, etc.).
+1. Implemented the classes in your Java language

 Created all enums:
 -	ContentType